Dream Elsewhere|Liberty Routes

 Highlights

-• ✓Established expat communities of 60,000-80,000 foreigners concentrated in Antigua, Lake Atitlan, and Guatemala City's secure zones
+• ✓Established expat communities in Antigua, Lake Atitlán, and Guatemala City Zone 10

 Considerations

-• !US State Department Level 3 advisory: 'Reconsider Travel' due to crime including gang activity, carjacking, and drug trafficking
+• !US State Dept Level 3 'Reconsider Travel' advisory due to crime (updated July 2024)

-• !Public healthcare is underfunded and inadequate — private insurance ($40-50/month) is essential for expats
+• !Public healthcare is under-resourced; private insurance recommended

 Visa Options